harics07/tw-mediawiki/README.md

 2. AutoScaling Group
 3. LoadBalancer

-The below snapshots are demonstration of updating a skin i.e Foreground changes to mediawiki application To perform this we require,
+The below snapshots are demonstration of updating a skin i.e Foreground changes to mediawiki application.

+To perform this we require,
 1. LocalSettings.php
 2. OpenSource skins package from mediawiki.org